Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 >**Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
 Each predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
 The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
 If you choose a different settings collection for your development environment, there may be differences in the steps that you should take into account.

 <a name="Exercise1" />
-### Exercise 1: Creating a New ASP.NET 5 Web Application Project ###
+### Exercise 1: Creating a New ASP.NET Core Web Application Project ###

-In this exercise you will create a new ASP.NET 5 Web Application project in Visual Studio 2015.
+In this exercise you will create a new ASP.NET Core Web Application project in Visual Studio 2015.
 You will then explore the generated solution and identify its parts, and finally you will see the Web site in action.

 <a name="Ex1Task1" />
 #### Task 1 - Creating a New Site Using the One ASP.NET Experience ####